scaleoutsean/awesome-solidfire/README.md

 - SolidFire uses unique integer IDs to distinguish among most objects.
 While some Objects must have unique names, it is not the case for all Objects
 - Main Object Names that can be non-unique: Volume, Volume Access Group, QoS Policy, Snapshot, Group Snapshot, Snapshot Schedule
+  - It is strongly recommended to adopt a naming convention and avoid duplicate object names.
+Just because they're possible, it doesn't mean you should do it, especially if your management processes do not rely on Volume IDs
 - While it is a best practice to pick different names, SolidFire won't force you to do that, so either rely on Object IDs or stick to naming conventions for your environment or rely on Object IDs to distinguish among Objects.
 Note, however, that in the latter case any monitoring or other systems that use and display Names may malfunction or display confusing information

 ### Date and Time in SolidFire API

-- The SolidFire API uses the [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) formatted UTC clock.
+- The SolidFire API uses [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) formatted UTC time.

 ## Questions and Answers